rafael-santiago/dev-enigma/README.md

 ### What are usage lines?

 Usage lines is the way of dividing the ``Enigma device`` present in your system among several users.
-Several but not inifity, in fact, I have fixed the number of usage lines for ``10``.
+Several but not inifite, in fact, I have fixed the number of usage lines for ``10``.
 By default, it is possible to have ten users simultaneously hung in this device.
 On normal conditions, is expected that none of them step on the foot of other.

 ### Best practices